Introduction

 This is painful and fearful (ex: abusive parents, sexual harassment as a child).
 Career, marriage life, or other things can’t cover it up.
 Dealing with your past (seek biblical counseling) is the key to killing the problem forever.

-If this content was helpful to you, please consider leaving your feedback in the comments section at the bottom, and sharing it with friends and family via email and social media, or both.
-It would be a great encouragement to me and a contribution to the edification of the Church.
-I seek to foster thoughtful and respectful dialogue.
-Toward that end, I request you use your full name when commenting.
-Also, any comments with profanity, name-calling, and/or a nasty tone will be deleted.
+If you found this content helpful, I kindly ask you to leave your feedback in the comments section below.
+Sharing it with your friends and family through email or social media would also be greatly appreciated.
+Your feedback not only encourages me but also contributes to the growth and edification of the Church.
+In order to promote meaningful and respectful dialogue, I request that you use your full name when commenting.
+Please note that any comments containing profanity, name-calling, or a disrespectful tone will be deleted.
+Thank you for your understanding and participation.